Bunmi10/Challenge2sep20/README.md

 What didn't go as planned?
-I was unable to get the website to work
+I was unable to get the containers to communicate

 Possible improvements for future challenges.